 A virtuous woman is a crown to her husband: but she that maketh ashamed is as rottenness in his bones.

-There is only one way to be such a woman.
+Wife, there is only one way to be such a woman.
 Confess your sins to God and your husband; eliminate all bitterness and self-righteousness; repudiate your own ideas and habits; trust the Word of God without question; and cheerfully do everything written in the Bible for women, without any compromise.
 You and your husband will be far happier for it; your children will be happier; and the LORD of heaven will reward you.

 Christian man, there is hope.
 The word of God can cure the rottenness in your bones, if you can help your wife believe and obey it.
 God created the woman for you, and He has written the perfect marriage manual for you to have a crown of pure gold.
 She needs to be in a church that preaches the whole counsel of God practically and powerfully.
 And you need to do what you can to lead, encourage, and direct her toward obeying the Bible.
 If she does not fear and love God like Abraham’s Sarah, then you are in serious trouble.

 If you are married to a virtuous woman, as measured by the word of God, then you are greatly blessed, for such a woman is a divine blessing from heaven (Pr 14:1; 18:22; 19:14; I Cor 11:7,11).
 Give thanks to God for saving you from a slow and painful death.
 Take a moment to pray for your friends that married conceited, selfish, stubborn women.
 What can you do today to let your wife know how much you appreciate and love her?